weak-head/hffp-book/README.md

 ## Places worth to check

-There is a lot of random unstructured stuff here.
-Probably, the most interesting for you would be the following:
+There is a lot of random unstructured stuff here, but there are a few good places to check:

 The base library definitions and implementations:
 * [Monoid, Functor, Applicative, Monad, Foldable and Traversable class definitions](ch21-traversable/src/Sand/ClassDef.hs)